andre-maree/Microflow/README.md

 - auto scale out to 200 small virtual machines in the Consumption Plan, and to 100, 4 core CPU, 14GB memory virtual machines in the Premium Plan
 - parent-child-sibling-parent dependencies - complex inter step dependencies, parallel optimized execution, parent steps execute in parallel
 - very complex workflows can be created (be careful of creating endless loops -  in the future validation will be built in to check this)
-- Microflow workflow projects can run as single instances (like a risk model that should always run as 1 instance), or can run as multiple parallel overlapping instances (like ecommerce orders)
+- Microflow workflows can run as single instances (like a risk model that should always run as 1 instance), or can run as multiple parallel overlapping instances (like ecommerce orders)
 - for custom logic like response interpretations, this can be included in Microflow, but best practice is to separate these response proxies as functions outside of Microflow, and then these will call back to Microflow
 - easily manage step configs with merge fields
 - do batch processing by looping the workflow execution with Microflow`s "Loop" setting, set up variation sets, 1 variation set per loop/batch
 - set outgoing http calls to be inline (wait for response at the point of out call), or wait asynchronously by setting CallbackAction (wait for external action/callback)
 - set AsynchronousPollingEnabled (per step) to true and the step will poll for completion before moving on, embed other Microflow workflows and wait for them; or set it to false for fire and forget, call another Microflow workflow and continue immediately with the next step, no waiting for completion
-- there is a global id called "GlobalKey" in the logs (orchestrations, steps, errors) that can be used to tie up cross Microflow workflow calls, this key is passed along for logging purposes when a Microflow workflow calls/embeds other Microflow projects
+- there is a global id called "GlobalKey" in the logs (orchestrations, steps, errors) that can be used to tie up cross Microflow workflow calls, this key is passed along for logging purposes when a Microflow workflow calls/embeds other Microflow workflows
-- projects, as well as based on a GlobalKey, can be controlled via api calls for: stop, pause, and run
+- workflows, as well as based on a GlobalKey, can be controlled via api calls for: stop, pause, and run
 - timeouts can be set per step for inline and callback
 - retry policies can be set for each step and there can also be a default retry policy for the entire workflow
 - StopOnActionFailed can be set per step to indicate for when there is a failure (not a success callback), which will make Microflow stop the workflow execution or to log the failure and continue with the workflow